algosup/2024-2025-project-2-serious-game-team-4/Documents/ManagementArtifacts/ProjectCharter.md

 ### Project Objectives

-This project aims to developp a Frogger game that will:
+This project aims to developp a Serious game that will:

 - Allow the player to move a character on the screen in four directions.
 - Display a map on the screen .